 You will have different options for pain relief—both medicated and unmedicated—available to you during labor.
 Not all medicines are right for all pregnancies, so please talk to your health care provider about your pain management options.

 Analgesics reduce and relieve pain, and help you relax between contractions.
-You’ll still feel the contractions, but this can help “take the edge off.”
+You will still feel the contractions, but this can help “take the edge off.”

-Epidurals cause numbness from just below the breasts to your toes and reduce pain during labor and birth.
-You’ll probably still feel touch, movement, and pressure.
+Epidurals cause numbness from below the breastbone to your toes and reduce pain during labor and birth.
+You will probably still feel touch, movement, and pressure at times.
 You may still be able to move your legs, and you can stay alert, rest, or even sleep.

 Intrathecal narcotics reduce pain, but you will feel touch and pressure.
 You may rest or get up and walk around.